fxnn/deadbox/README.md

   * Encryption type, i.e. RSA+AES
 * Add a modifier, which is an arbitrarily chosen number,
 * Calculate the hashsum of these data using `HashFunction`,
-* Verify that the first `CalculationCost` bits of the hashsum are zero,
+* Verify that the last `ChallengeLevel` bytes of the hashsum are zero,
   * If not so, increase the modifier and recalculate the hash,
-* Shorten the hashsum to `FingerprintLength` bytes,
+* Encode the hashsum in Base32,
-* Represent the hashsum as uppercase hexadecimal, group them in pairs of two and separate the pairs by colons `:`.
+* Group the encoded hashsum in pairs of two characters, shorten it to the first `FingerprintLength` groups and separate the pairs by colons `:`.

 This algorithm can be configured using the two parameters

 * `HashFunction`.
 The cryptographic hash function to be used, i.e.
   SHA-256.
-* `CalculationCost`.
+* `ChallengeLevel`.
 At a value of `0`, it is very cheap to calculate the fingerprint, but it's also quite cheap to calculate a hash collision.
 * `FingerprintLength`.
 When equal to the number of bytes the